GururajIngavale/GururajIngavale/README.md

 - Skilled in Machine Learning, Data Analytics, SQL, and Python.
 - Experienced in building AI-powered applications and data-driven dashboards.
 - Strong background in database management and business insights through visualization.
-- Passionate about applying AI and Data Science to solve real-world problems.
+- Interested in applying AI and Data Science to solve real-world problems.

 ## Skill stack
 <!-- Skill icons provided by skill-icons.
 Full icon list and names: